JeyZhang/MyHexo/source/about/index.md

 ## Abstract ##

 - A master student in Peking University, and my major is Computer Inteligent Science (CIS).
+I have some project experience on machine learning (NLP, big data processing, etc) through internship in Sogou and Microsoft STCA.
 - Be interested in fields of Data Science.
 Data Scientist is my dream position.
-- Love all wonderful things in the world, such as beautiful music, design and stories...
+- Love all wonderful things in the world, such as fantastic music, design and stories, etc. Hope to experience more beautiful things:).

 ## Keyword ##